 With the desk mounted, add the folder to be globbed to the root of the desk in Unix.
 It's imporant it's in the root because the

 %make-glob thread will only strip the first level of the folder heirarchy.
+Additionally ensure that all file names in the folder you're globbing are lowercase, otherwise this next step will not work correctly.

 |commit the files to the desk, then run